cousmax/MFD-Wifi-Link/README.md

 # MFD-Wifi-Link
-A way to to get MAVLINK data to your MFD Mini Crossbow.
+A way to get MAVLINK data to your MFD Mini Crossbow.
 Parts needed:
 ESP32